Was war hier, bevor du kamst?

 What was here before you came?

-Before the light was made of neon.
+Before the lights were made of neon.

 Who lived here?